chscheiber/BDS/README.md

 ## CEO Perspective
-To provide a high level overview about the research question we decided to generate a D3js Dashboard to visualize the spread of the corona virus in the United States over time in comparison to Donald Trumps opinion on the corona virus.
+To provide a high level overview about the research question we decided to generate a D3js Dashboard to visualize the spread of the corona virus in the United States over time in comparison to Donald Trump's opinion on the corona virus.
 The opinion of Donald Trump is calculated using a sentiment analysis on a subset of his tweets.
 This subset contains all tweets issued by him which contain at least one predefined term related to the Covid-19 pandemic.